 Meet John Freisinger, President and CEO of Technology Ventures Corporation.
 A dynamic speaker, John will tell your team how to put your best foot forward.
 Hear how TVC has assisted entrepreneurs in raising over $1.2 billion in equity financing, form 124 new companies and create more than 13,500 jobs.
 Learn from one of the most exciting leaders in our area.
 You will love what John has to say, so start Valentine’s Day off with his words of wisdom.
 Followed by a question and answer session.
 A light breakfast will be served.

-The presentation will include a review of plan requirements, formatting and submission instructions for the new online tool PitchBurner.
-All competition materials will be managed through PitchBurner so this seminar is essential to successful participation and satisfaction of plan requirements.
+The presentation will include a review of plan requirements, formatting and submission instructions for the online tools PitchBurner and LivePlan.com.
+All competition materials will be managed through PitchBurner and Liveplan.com, so this seminar is essential to successful participation and satisfaction of plan requirements.
 A light breakfast will be served.
 Teams should come prepared with questions for a session of open dialogue and inquiry.

 Presentation Skills - Teams may wish to explore coaching opportunities with area ToastMasters clubs which can assist in building or honing presentation skills.
 Suggested clubs, convenient to UNM, are listed below.